saintsappho/midtermMadness/THEPLAN.md

-users can share a link to a single quiz users can see a list of public quizzes users can see a list of public quizzes on the home page users can attempt a quiz users can see the results of their recent attempt users can share a link to the result of their attempt
+users can share a link to a single quiz users can see a list of public quizzes users can see a list of public quizzes on the home page

 ### skip the login,